David Weisburd: Research

-Weisburd is a prolific researcher, who by 2018 had received more than $15 million in competitive grant funding and published over 25 books, 125 journal articles and 75 book chapters.
+Weisburd is a prolific researcher, who by 2023 had received more than $23 million in competitive grant funding and published over 35 books, 175 journal articles and 100 book chapters.
 Weisburd is best known for his work in place-based criminology, experimental criminology, and white-collar crime.

-Weisburd's research on place-based criminology has demonstrated the importance of focusing on the role geographic microplaces, such as street blocks, play in explaining crime.
+Weisburd's research on place-based criminology has demonstrated the importance of focusing on the role geographic micro-places, such as street segments, play in explaining crime.
 For instance, in a 1995 study in Jersey City, New Jersey Weisburd found that between 15% and 20% of all crime was generated by 56 drug market hot spots.
 In a recent longitudinal study of crime concentrations in Seattle, Washington: Weisburd and his colleagues found that between 5% and 6% of street segments in the city generated over 50% of the crime incidents each year.
 Importantly, this research also showed that these crime concentrations remained stable across time and place over the 16-year study period.
 Weisburd has also replicated these findings in Tel Aviv, Israel, where almost the same levels of concentration were found as in his Seattle Study.
 In Weisburd's Sutherland Address to the American Society of Criminology in 2015 he argued that the consistency of crime concentrations across cities and across time was so great that it suggested a Law of Crime Concentration at Places.